RareSkills/blog/governance-contract-solidity/governance-contract-solidity.md

 ### Proposal

 Every vote begins with a proposal, which was described earlier.
-It is always an Ethereum transaction that can be signed, I.e. it has a target address(es) and calldata(s).
+It is always an Ethereum transaction that can be signed, i.e. it has a target address(es) and calldata(s).

-To prevent proposal spam, contracts usually have some kind of a filter for who can create the proposal, usually an adddress that must hold a certain percentage of the total supply of the governance token.
+To prevent proposal spam, contracts usually have some kind of a filter for who can create the proposal, usually an address that must hold a certain percentage of the total supply of the governance token.

 Under the hood, a proposal is usually a [Solidity](https://www.rareskills.io/learn-solidity) struct with some flags about its current state, the votes applied to it, and what transactions will be executed if the proposal passes.